Florida State University Center for Global Engagement coordinates with departments to provide immigration support for the following visa categories:

 E-3 Temporary Professional Worker

-Florida State University Center for Global Engagement sponsors E-3 temporary professional worker for employment in a specialty occupation.
+Florida State University's Office of the General Counsel sponsors E-3 temporary professional worker for employment in a specialty occupation.
 The specialty occupation must require a bachelor’s degree or higher (or the equivalent).
 This status is only appropriate for temporary employment and not for permanent positions.
 E-3 nonimmigrant status is initially granted for a period of no more than two years.
 Extensions of stay may be granted indefinitely in increments not to exceed two years.

 TN for Canadian & Mexican Nationals